meltano/meltano/docs/src/_getting-started/part2.md

 Let’s learn by example.

-Throughout this tutorial, we’ll walk you through the creation of a end-to-end modern E(t)LT stack.
+Throughout this tutorial, we’ll walk you through the creation of a end-to-end modern ELT stack.

 In  [part 1](/getting-started/part1), we extracted data from GitHub and are now ready to load the data into a PostgreSQL database.